 Robin Campillo was born in Morocco on August 16th 1962.
 Because his father was in the army, he and his family moved around a great deal during his childhood and part of his adolescence.
 During this period, movies became a main theme of his existence.
 In Madagascar, at the age of 9, he discovered Godard’s ALPHAVILLE in a military theatre where the film was booed.
 Following this experience he developed a passionate interest for cinema and an array of filmmakers ranging from Jacques Demy to Mario Bava.
 In 1983 he enrolled in the IDHEC film school (Institute for Advanced Cinema Studies).
 After graduating, however, he took a break from his film career to dedicate his time to the fight against AIDS.
 Finally, in the mid-nineties he began a long and fruitful collaboration with Laurent Cantet as co-screenwriter and editor.
 In 2004 Robin Campillo directed his first feature film THEY CAME BACK.
+His 2017 film 120BPM won critical acclaim going on to win the Grand Prix at the 2017 Cannes Film Festival.

 This is an error